Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       datatype: string
       description: |
-        If the introspection endpoint requires client authentication (client being this plugin), you can specify the `Authorization` header's value with this configuration parameter.
+        If the introspection endpoint requires client authentication (client being the JWT Signer plugin), you can specify the `Authorization` header's value with this configuration parameter.
 For example, if you use client credentials, enter the value of `"Basic base64encode('client_id:client_secret')"`
-        to this configuration parameter (you are responsible to give full string of the header and do all of the necessary encodings (e.g. base64) required on a given endpoint.
+        to this configuration parameter.
+You are responsible to provide the full string of the header and do all of the necessary encodings (such as base64) required on a given endpoint.
     - name: access_token_introspection_body_args
       required: false